by Steven K. Roberts

 ©2007 – Nomadic Research Labs

-I wrote this when I modified a “Creation Station” desk for my Roland RD-700SX about ten years ago.
+I wrote this when I modified a “Creation Station” desk to support my Roland RD-700SX and production tools.
 I have since moved aboard a boat and have a Kawai MP7 built into a piano drawer, but I’m keeping this piece alive for the collection of useful tips that have been widely adopted over the years.
 This includes some work-arounds for dealing with oddly shaped objects that need to be integrated into a system…

 Camano Island home studio, 2007

 It seemed simple enough when I first gave in to the deadly GAS (Gear Acquisition Syndrome): get a bunch of audio tools, plug them all together, and begin making beautiful music.
 No problem.

 But once I started unpacking boxes and actually trying to make everything fit, it became clear that there’s a bit more to it than that… at least if you want it to be an efficient system that is pleasant to use and doesn’t look like the proverbial rat’s nest.
 I’m not just talking about cable hygeine; it’s all that other stuff that they don’t tell you about when you fill the online shopping carts with shiny gizmology.